 Visitor's Guide (My Inquiry Project Selection)

-The reason of my selection is because I love to create visuals that are helpful to others.
+The reason for my selection is because I love to create visuals that are helpful to others.
 This topic is important to me because I often travel, and I understand the hassle foreigners have to go through when they are in an unfamiliar place.
 For this topic, I want to create the perfect 1-week (or longer) itinerary for foreign travelers, and it will include all the best places to stay, eat, and visit.
 In order to construct a more insightful and wholesome experience for the visitors, I will make sure to look at reviews and interact with the residents in Xizhou to find their preferences.

 The two other topics that I considered choosing for my inquiry project were healthcare/wellness and local animal/plant life.
 I did not choose these topics because I felt that unlike the visitor's guide, these topics would not be directly useful to others.
 On the other hand, the visitor's guide can be used by any traveler who needs some guidance when traveling in Xizhou.